|PostgreSQL Reference Manual - Volume 2 - Programming Guide|

 language attribute is

-In a default PostgreSQL installation, the handler for the PL/pgSQL language is built and installed into the “library” directory; furthermore, the PL/pgSQL language itself is installed in all databases.
-If Tcl support is configured in, the handlers for PL/Tcl and PL/TclU are built and installed in the library directory, but the language itself is not installed in any database by default.
-Likewise, the PL/Perl and PL/PerlU handlers are built and installed if Perl support is configured, and the PL/PythonU handler is installed if Python support is configured, but these languages are not installed by default.
+In a default PostgreSQL installation, the handler for the PL/pgSQL language is built and installed into the “library” directory.
+If Tcl support is configured in, the handlers for PL/Tcl and PL/TclU are also built and installed in the same location.
+Likewise, the PL/Perl and PL/PerlU handlers are built and installed if Perl support is configured, and the PL/PythonU handler is installed if Python support is configured.

 |ISBN 0954612035||PostgreSQL Reference Manual - Volume 2 - Programming Guide||See the print edition|